da-phil/Behavioral-Cloning/writeup_template.md

 Using a correction angle of `0.25` worked well for the recorded training sets.

-I tried recovering from the left and right sides of the road only a couple of times but figured that I'd need so many maneuvers for training that it's not worth it, using all three camera images already did the trick here.
+I tried recovering from the left and right sides of the road only a couple of times for track 2, where the car would start steering aggressively to the left once started.
+Training with only 3 or 4 recovering maneuvers already helped of getting rid of this problem.

+For mitigating a steering angle bias, as can be seen on track 1 where the car is mostly driving to the left I sometimes drove the tracks in the opposite direction.
+Also randomly augmenting the data set by flipping images and angles helped with this issue.

+I finally randomly shuffled the data set and put 20% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was Z as evidenced by

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.

 Both models worked quite well, however the commaAI model seemed to need more training data to be as robust as the nvidia model, this might be due to the fact that it has approx. 1.1 million parameters whereas the nvidia model only has 250 thousand trainable parameters.
 This implied that the commaAI model was slightly overfitting.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.

-#### Final Model Architecture

-nvidia

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Driving track 1 autonomously with the nvidia model was already possible after training only with the Udacity supplied dataset, driving track 2 autonomously needed a lot of additional training data, approx. 34k (track1: 11k, track2: 32k) samples.

+![track1_gif]

+![track2_gif]